 Some touchstones in the investigation of media deserve to be mentioned: for instance, the extraordinary intuition of Orson Welles who, in 1941, after a career in theater and broadcasting, posed the problem of media in political, existential, and formal terms.
 In his first film, Citizen Kane, the power of journalism and television is embodied in the fragmentation of the story and in the multiplication of points of view.
-From the beginning of the movie, viewers are informed that an investiga-
+From the beginning of the movie, viewers are informed that an investigation is being launched by journalists in order to reconstruct the life of the protagonist, the press tycoon Charles Foster Kane.
+Documentary and fiction blend; interpretations and facts collide in the recollections of the people who had been close to Kane when he was alive.
+The New York Inquirer, a library, personal journals, newsreels, photographs, interviews, and confessions elicited by the investigating journalist are all englobed by the new medium of film that Welles himself is displaying with acute awareness of both its filiation among the cohort of media and its specificity as an audiovisual medium.

-12 As expressed by Johnson in one of the first issues of The Rambler (13 October 1750).
+As expressed by Johnson in one of the first issues of The Rambler (13 October 1750).
 See Samuel Johnson.
 The Essays of Samuel Johnson.
 Selected from The Rambler, 1750-1752; The Adventurer, 1753; and The Idler, 1758-1760.
 Biogr. introd. and notes Stuart J. Reid.
 London: Walter Scott, Ltd., 189? [sic].
-12 December 2016 <https://archive.org/stream/essaysselectedfroojohnuoft/essaysselectedfroojohnuoft_djvu.txt>.
+12 December 2016 <a href="https://archive.org/stream/essaysselectedfroojohnuoft/essayssele